Austin Clarke (poet): Early career

 Clarke's early poetry clearly shows the influence of Yeats.
 His first book, The Vengeance of Fionn (1917), was a long narrative poem retelling an Ossianic legend.
 It met with critical acclaim and, unusually for a first book of poetry, went to a second edition.
 Between this and the 1938 volume Night and Morning, Clarke published a number of collections, all of which, to one extent or another, can be seen as being written in the shadow of Yeats.
 There was, however, one significant difference; unlike the older poet, Clarke was a Catholic, and themes of guilt and repentance run through this early work.

-Theatre years
+Lyric Theatre years

 Between 1938 and 1955, Clarke published no new lyric or narrative poetry.
-He was co-founder of the Lyric Theatre, Dublin and wrote a number of verse plays for them.
+He co-founded the Lyric Theatre Company in Dublin with Robert Farren, and wrote a number of verse plays for them.
+The theatre company grew out of Clarke's Dublin Verse Speaking Society, the purpose of which was "to save from neglect the tradition of verse drama left to us by Yeats".
+The society operated in the Peacock Theatre until 1944, when it moved to the Abbey Theatre and became the Lyric Theatre Company.
+It continued until 1951, when the Abbey Theatre burned down.

 He also worked as a journalist and had a weekly poetry programme on RTÉ radio.
 It seems likely that he also experienced some kind of personal crisis during this time and this had significant consequences for his later poetry.